-As we continue to adapt to the COVID-19 pandemic, we will plan the Wyndham Learning Festival to offer a range of opportunities that meet the needs, interests and aspirations of the diverse community of Wyndham.
+As we continue to adapt to local and global challenges, we will plan the Wyndham Learning Festival to offer a range of opportunities that meet the needs, interests and aspirations of the diverse community of Wyndham.

-This Festival is jointly run through a partnership between Wyndham Community & Education Centre and Wyndham City Council.
+This Festival is led by Wyndham Community & Education Centre and supported by Wyndham City Council.

 The aim of the Festival is to bring people together through learning, motivate the community to try something new and to promote lifelong learning for all age groups: Early Years, School Years, Young Adults, Adults & Seniors, Learning for all.

 Lifelong learning includes formal and informal learning for people of all ages.
 In the past it was thought learning only happened at school when we were young but now there is a recognition that we are all learners and that we learn in different ways, times and spaces.

 ‘In order to build a ‘learning community’, a culture that values, celebrates, supports and encourages learning throughout life needs to be fostered and facilitated.
 Every person, at every stage of their life should have lifelong learning opportunities to acquire the knowledge and skills they need to fulfill their aspirations and contribute to their societies.’
 UNESCO Education Strategy 2014-2021.

 This year’s Festival will build on community support to make it even better, bringing in new events, sponsors and participants to reflect this diverse and dynamic learning community.

 WLF Bags Feature Photo 2023 – Images & Photographer Bio